desec-io/desec-ns/README.md

     exposing ports on the host IPv6 address through `docker-proxy`.

   - This stack is IPv6-capable.
 To prevent evil people from abusing this app for DNS amplification attacks, it is highly recommended to rate limit requests by IP (or take some smarter precaution).
-In particular, consider using the iptables hashlimit module, or dnsdist's traffic policy settings.
+In particular, consider using he nameserver's policy settings, or the iptables hashlimit module.

     When using iptables, note that whenever you restart the docker daemon or this application (`docker-compose down; docker-compose up`), docker will insert its own rules at the top of the chain.
 You therefore have to make sure that these rules get re-applied whenever docker decides to jump the queue.